parkjoon/myretail/README.md

   * Split up frontend and backend into separate work flows
   * Containerize each solution and deploy, scale, and monitor with Kubernetes
     * Fast and robust deployment & scaling tools
+  * Completely separate backend tests and mocks into a separate mock server.
   * Integrate end to end CI & CD solutions
   * Create frontend app unit, integration, and functional tests
     * React Testing Library (for integration tests)